udaypydi/mvp-social/README.md

 - Add background, template, elements tab.
 - Add canvas and render templates on the canvas.
 - Manage editor state through recoil.
+- use grapejs for editor as a POC